'Hundreds of victims buried in mud' following Indonesia's deadly earthquake and tsunami

 - Aid agencies respond to the extent of disaster

-Survivors unable to leave the affected area are also struggling with a lack of food and water.
+Survivors are also grappling with dwindling supplies of food and water.

 According to local television reports around 3,000 residents had flocked to the Palu airport trying to get out.